VadimGush/asm-x86/README.md

 ; pushes EIP to stack (so we can go back)
 ; performs a jump
 call label
-ret
+; pop EIP from the stack and jumps to it ret

 ; same as ret